wzh99/GSL/README.md

 }
 ```

-We can see that the two convolutions are fused to one, a new kernel is created and the original two are removed.
+We can see that the two convolutions are fused to one, that a new kernel is created and that the original two are removed.
 We can run the workload on same input to test its correctness.

 ```python
 import numpy as np